vardonir/pyDXHR/sphinx_docs/md_index.md

 * Audio: [vgmstream](https://github.com/vgmstream/vgmstream) - used as a CLI tool
 * Cinematics: [WannaCRI](https://github.com/donmai-me/WannaCRI)

+Demos:

+* Jupyter/ipynb
+* Trimesh + pyglet for the 3D models

 ## Usage

 I'm planning to finalize this to an importable python package and/or something that can be run from the commandline, but not anytime soon.
 In the meantime, if you know what you're doing, I have the poetry file that I used to build the environment for the package.